artilatw/docs/pac6070/software_guide.md

 LAN1 is mapped to eth0 and LAN2 is mapped to eth1.

 ## SSH Connection via LAN2
-Users need to configure their PC/Notebook's network settings properly to bulid an SSH connection via LAN2.
+Users need to configure their PC/Notebook's network settings properly to start an SSH connection via LAN2.

+### Login with guest account
 The default user name is guest and the password is guest.

-The root account user name is root and the passwword is root.

 ```
 $ ssh guest@192.168.2.127
 guest@192.168.2.127's password: